AndreasOpedal/cilsg/submission/README.md

 ## Notebooks

 Notebooks are meant to give the user a better understanding of the code implemented in `src/`.
 Their goal is to provide the mathematical background, clarify the code, and creating plots to better illustrate how the algorithm learns the weights.
+Notebooks are not meant however to train the full model or to perform cross-validation, as it would be quite time-consuming.
+The exception to this rule is the notebook for the autoencoder.